Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d at finite temperatures

-Here $A=L^{d-2}$ is the area of the entangling surface between the two adjacent long rectangular strips (in proximity) in the dual $CFT_d$ and the ellipses represent the higher order correction terms.
-As earlier this result is also cut off independent.
-Note that in the high temperature limit the volume dependent thermal terms in eq. (\ref{Ahigh}) cancel between the two disjoint subsystems leading to an expression for the holographic entanglement negativity that is proportional to the transverse area of the subsystems.
+Here $A=L^{d-2}$ is the area of the entangling surface between the two adjacent long rectangular strips (in proximity) in the dual \cft{d} and the ellipses represent the higher order correction terms.
+As earlier this result is also cutoff independent.
+Note that in the high temperature limit the volume dependent thermal terms in \cref{Ahigh} cancel between the two disjoint subsystems leading to an expression for the holographic entanglement negativity that is proportional to the transverse area of the subsystems at the leading order in the perturbative expansion.
 This is expected from a quantum information perspective as the entanglement negativity characterizes an upper bound to the distillable entanglement for the mixed state under consideration and should not involve volume dependent thermal contributions.
-Note that the subtraction for the thermal part in this case is more subtle than for the mixed state configuration of a single interval at a finite temperature described in \cite {Chaturvedi:2016rft}.
+Note that the subtraction for the thermal part at the leading order in this case is more subtle than for the mixed state configuration of a single interval at a finite temperature described in \cite{Chaturvedi:2016rft}.